h2oai/h2o-2/h2o-docs/source/developuser/quickstart_mac.rst

   $ git clone https://github.com/0xdata/h2o.git

 9. Build H\ :sub:`2`\ O from source.
 After the build finishes, some JUnit tests will run automatically.
+Note that if you normally compile a different way, e.g. with an IDE, you may not have built the Hadoop driver jars that you create when building with make:

  ::